-For the last few years, my husband and I developed a bad habit of eating out at restaurants often.
+A few years ago, my husband and I developed a bad habit of eating out at restaurants often.
 You can read more about that here in How We Found an Extra $1,000 in Our Monthly Budget.
 We were being foolish with our money, and I was ready to change.
 The first step towards changing was admitting that we were wasting money on eating out instead of being wise with our money and investing towards our kid’s college or our own retirement.
 The second step was finding out exactly how much we were wasting on eating out at restaurants.
 This step was the eye opener.
 I went through our statements and wrote down every restaurant expense.
 It was a shocker.
 We were blowing so much money on restaurants without even realizing it.
 Then, we added up our grocery expenses and added that to our overall total and it was at that moment that we knew we needed to make changes.

-The last few months, my husband and I have been following Dave Ramsey’s baby steps towards a healthier financial life.
+My husband and I have been following Dave Ramsey’s baby steps towards a healthier financial life.
 This book is the book that motivated us to start.
 We do not carry debt, but just because we had the money to spend, did not mean we could blow it on anything we wanted.
 We wanted to be good stewards of our money and make sure it was going to the right things — our emergency fund, college, retirement, and giving.

-On September 1, we made the commitment to stop eating out and to cut back on it.
+We made the commitment to stop eating out and to cut back on it.
 We didn’t give it up entirely, but we do limit it to only a few times a month.
 If and when we do eat out at restaurants now, it’s a treat for us because we don’t do it often.

 How to Cut Back on Eating Out (and Save Money, too!)